Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/document-pojo-interoperability.markdown

 - `OBJECT` - Return java Object(s) (POJO).
 - `DOCUMENT` - Return space document(s).
-- `DEFAULT` - If the type is registered with a concrete java class, return an Object.
+- `DEFAULT` - If the type is registered with a concrete Java class, return an object.
 Otherwise, return a document.
 This is the default behavior.

 For example: